Loading

 Let that land for a moment.
 Every member of the is present in a single scene.
 The Son standing in the water.
 The Spirit descending onto him.
 The speaking over him.
 This isn't subtle.
 This is God pulling back the curtain and saying — in front of witnesses — this is the one.

 And think about what Jesus did here.
 He didn't need to .
 He didn't need to confess anything.
-He stepped into a of anyway — not because he needed it, but because he was identifying with the people he came to save.
+He stepped into a baptism of repentance anyway — not because he needed it, but because he was identifying with the people he came to save.
 Before he taught a single sermon or performed a single , he stood in line with sinners.
 That tells you everything about what kind of king he is.